Skip to main content

 • Tiered Credit System: Implement a system where credit limits increase with partner performance and longevity.
 For example, a partner program might offer higher credit to platinum-tier partners.

-• Technology Integration: Leverage partner relationship management (PRM) platforms for automated credit tracking and reporting.
+• Technology Integration: Using partner relationship management (PRM) platforms for automated credit tracking and reporting.

-• Regular Audits: Conduct periodic reviews of credit policies and partner portfolios.
+• Regular Audits: Conducting periodic reviews of credit policies and partner portfolios.

 Pitfalls (Don'ts)